bhaden94/spacex-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This app was built to give a brief snapshot of SpaceX and their upcoming and past launches with an easy to use and navigate UI.
+This app was built to give a brief snapshot of SpaceX and their history along with upcoming and past launches.

 <!-- ROADMAP -->
 ## Roadmap